Sumesh8/Todo-List-Application/README.md

 - Users can view complete Todo items in the Complete Tab.
 - Users can create a Todo item in the Task Form.
 - Users can update a Todo item in the Task Form.
-- Users can delete a Todo item
+- Users can delete a Todo item.
 - Displaying Error Messages in Task Form for creating and displaying task.

 # Technologies